This short blog will be about why baselines are very important and why you need to keep them up to date.

 It’s important to:

--Use the Company portal to distribute apps that can be installed
+-Use the Company Portal to distribute apps that can be installed and are not required!

 -Use Applocker to secure your device but allow user-based runtimes (like teamviewer quicksupport)